srinivasaraogurram/aws-cdk-dev/AWS-CDK-Crash-Course-for-Beginners.md

 [AWS CDK Crash Course for Beginners](https://www.youtube.com/watch?v=D4Asp5g4fp8)
-Note: I went through the above crash course and during the interview, it will help as a quick refresher and reference.
+Note: I went through the above crash course, and during the interview, it will help as a quick refresher and reference.
 Hope it is not a content violation

 <img width="1190" height="452" alt="image" src="https://github.com/user-attachments/assets/baa381da-34d5-407e-993c-91bcb08a0c49" />